unoplatform/uno.extensions/doc/Reactive/Reactive.05-state.md

 ## Update: How to update a state
 The _state_ is designed to allow to respect the [ACID properties](https://en.wikipedia.org/wiki/ACID).
-This means that all update methods are requesting a delegate which accepts the current value to update.
+This means that all update methods are requesting a delegate that accepts the current value to update.
 This makes sure that you are working with the latest version of the data.

 > [!IMPORTANT]
-> The provided delegate might be invoke more than once in case of concurrent updates.
+> The provided delegate might be invoked more than once in case of concurrent updates.
 > It must be a [pure function](https://en.wikipedia.org/wiki/Pure_function) (i.e. it must not alter anything else than the provided data).

 ### UpdateValue